 Side note, why is coffee the de facto offering when meeting like-minded professionals?
 Between work and networking, I sometimes have as many as four coffee-chats a day.
 If you want to chat, feel free to ask me to grab ice-cream, or a churro.
 We’ll both be happier for it.

-While network building is a selfish side-effect of the conversations I have, the main pretext is recruiting for Wayfair’s Product Design team.
-While there are currently around 40 product designers on the team, we’ve been tasked with doubling the size of this group before the end of the year.
-So… I shall be drinking much more coffee in the coming months.
+While network building is a selfish side-effect of the conversations I have, the main pretext is recruiting for Wayfair’s Experience Design team.
+While there are currently around 80 experience designers on the team (as of October 2019), we’ll likely have to add many more as the company continues to grow.
+So… I shall be drinking much more coffee in the future.

 You may have read about the Tribes and Squads team structure that Spotify has plastered across the internet.
 Wayfair’s product team is structured somewhat similarly.
 Where Spotify calls them Tribes and Squads, Wayfair calls them Super-Pods and Pods.